 - Moro: a concept store a few steps from the Majorelle Gardens that is worth a visit.
 They have an exquisite selection of different Moroccan fashion designers, jewelry, perfumes...
 They also have a small restaurant with very nice healthy food. https://moromarrakech.com/

 - Marrakhsi life: this atelier store although it is far from the center is totally worth going, ask them to show you the workshop because it will leave you speechless, all garments are woven and handmade by old looms and is a spectacle.
 They take elements of traditional Moroccan clothing and rework them in a contemporary way creating collections of incredible beauty. https://marrakshilife.com/

-- LRNCE: I had the opportunity to meet its founder Laurance because she worked in the same workshop as us in Marrakesh and I was immediately struck by her peculiar style.
+- LRNCE: We had the opportunity to meet its founder Laurance because she worked in the same workshop as us in Marrakesh.
 In her studio you will find sandals, blankets and ceramics, a lot of ceramics, all made with local artisans and with a clear influence from Picasso. https://lrnce.com/

 - “Le Palmerie" by quad: touring “Le Palmerie" of Marrakech by quad and watching the sunset there is a unique experience.
 You can take a cab to "Le Palmerie" and you will immediately see different agencies that rent quads.

-If you want a place with charm I would choose a Riad, there are so many and each one more whimsical that it is difficult to recommend.
+If you want a place with charm, we would choose a Riad, there are so many and each one more whimsical that it is difficult to recommend.

 - Riad Up: it is a very nice Riad run by a Spanish woman.
 It is very well priced. http://www.riadup.com/indexEN.php